With numerous travel resources, guides, and destination vlogs at one’s disposal on the internet, is it still necessary for your hotel to have a blog?

 In such cases, you’re left thinking: What could we possibly write about?
 And how do we make it so that our content actually gets found?
 That’s something I’ve been asked in the past.

 Thinking up ideas plus the added need to be original and creative tends to discourage busy hotel marketers from blogging.

 The biggest argument against blogging is that it doesn’t instantly increase conversions.
 That’s because readers will likely still be in their research stage and are therefore not yet ready to commit with an actual booking.
-Since all that effort may not lead to more bookings, a busy team may choose to forego blogging altogether in place of other approaches such as PPC ads.
+Since all that effort may not lead to more bookings right now, a busy team may choose to forego blogging altogether in place of other approaches such as PPC ads.

 Advantages of blogging for your hotel

-For some, investing in a hotel blog comes with more advantages than the ‘burden’ you might associate with it.
+For some, investing in a hotel blog comes with more benefits than the ‘burden’ you might associate with it.
 Case in point: